Propulsion of a Spheroidal Self-Diffusiophoretic Particle in Complex Fluids

 \[ \nabla^2 c=0, \qquad \left.\boldsymbol{n}\cdot\nabla c\right|_{\tau=\tau_0} = \begin{cases} -1, & \zeta\le \zeta_0 \quad \text{active},\\ 0, & \zeta>\zeta_0 \quad \text{inert}, \end{cases} \qquad c|_{\tau\to\infty}=0 \]

-\(c\): dimensionless relative solute concentration; \(\tau=\tau_0\) denotes the particle surface.
+\(c\): dimensionless relative solute concentration; \(\tau=\tau_0\): particle surface.

 Series solution and induced slip